• Skip to primary navigation

 Smoked Salmon Wreath

 This Smoked Salmon Wreath will make a stunning centrepiece for your festive table.
-It is a quick, easy, no-cook, elegant dish, which is a perfect starter for a heavier meal to follow.
+Served with a delicious herb and yoghurt sauce, this easy salad is a quick, no-cook, elegant dish.
+It is a perfect starter for a heavier meal to follow and ideal for entertaining over the Christmas season.

 Print Pin Review